niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/Services/09-Secuirty & Management/Security.md

 See on a map where API calls are being made, launch investigations on IAM princiiples etc...

-## AWS Directory service

-provides multiple ways to use microsoft AD

-offerings:
-1. Simple AD
-	1. microsoft AD compatiple directory powered by samba 4.
-2. AD Connector
-	1. proxy service to connect on-premise with AD
-3. AWS Managed Microsoft AD
-4. Also integrates with Amazon Cognito

-### Directory Service

-directory service maps the names of network resources to their network addresses.
-Shared information infra for locating manageing and organizing volumes folders files printers users etc...

-### Active Directory
-Organizations shared directory that can be managed?

-### LDAP
-open vendor-neutral industry standard application protocol for accessing and maintaining distributed directory information services over an IP network.

-LDAP enables Same-sign on. allows users to single ID and pass but have to enter it everytime they login.

-LDAP was not desined natively to work with web apps and SSO uses LDAP underneath.

 ## AWS Firewall Manager
 to centrally configure and manage firewall rules across accounts and applications